Which Moss Pole Should I Use?

 Benefits

-They take a lot longer to dry out then coir, but they do need rehydrating fairly regularly.
+They take a lot longer to dry out than coir, but they do need rehydrating fairly regularly.
 Moss is a bugger for becoming pretty hydrophobic if it’s left to dry out for too long so a daily spritz* is fine, or a weekly soak.

 *they don’t NEED to be misted daily BUT if you aim to do it daily then you build the habit, but if you forget it’s not the end of the world.